-''' SpatialObjectType::Pointer object2 = SpatialObjectType ::New(); object2->GetProperty()->SetName("Second Object"); '''
+''' object1->GetProperty()->SetName("First Object"); SpatialObjectType::Pointer object2 = SpatialObjectType ::New(); object2->GetProperty()->SetName("Second Object"); '''

 We then add the second object to the first one by using the AddSpatialObject() method.
-As a result object2 becames a child of object1.
+As a result object2 becomes a child of object1.

 '''

 object1->AddSpatialObject(object2);

 '''